Here is my offer on your property when you have good equity

 Seller financing is an “installment sale” that provides for deferring capital gains taxes until the principal is actually received, while putting your gains to work by generating interest income.
 Or you could use the note as a down payment in an IRC 1031 tax-deferred exchange.
 Talk to your CPA for more details.

-I can arrange for a bank collections department to collect the total payments and then to disburse those payments to the lien holders (that includes payments to you).
-If a payment is missed, then the bank will immediately notify all lien holders.
+I can arrange for a bank to collect the total monthly payment, and then to disburse the payments to the lien holders.
+If a payment is missed, then the bank will immediately notify all lien holders and you.
 The bank will also provide periodic statements, and you can always check the account status online.
 You will always know what’s happening with the loan.
+When I say “bank” here, I mean either a bank collections department, or a loan servicing company, or a Certified Public Accountant (CPA) escrow service.
+I never directly collect the payments from the buyer.

 I will buy your property by taking over the payments on the existing mortgage loan.
 This means that your existing mortgage loan on the property will stay on the property after I take title to the property.
 Professionals clean the property, if needed, and then rent out the property to a good rental tenant.
 The rental income will pay for the mortgage loan, pay for the taxes and insurance, pay for any repairs, pay for the management, and to pay a fair monthly income.